Am1r8/Youtube-Downloader/README.md

 # Youtube-Downloader
-Download YouTube Videos in the fasted and easiest way Possible!<br>
+Download YouTube Videos in the fastest and easiest way Possible!<br>

 Open the EXE file and Download your Video in just a Second.<br><br>
 **You will need pytube to Start the Script**